ETF Education Center

 Smart beta ETFs provide:

-- Single-factor strategies such as low volatility, dividends, quality, buyback and momentum.
+- Single-factor strategies such as low volatility, dividend yield, momentum, quality, value and size

-- Multi-factor strategies which include fundamentals weighted, equal weighted, quantitative weighted and alternatively-weighted fixed income.
+- Non-market-cap weighting including fundamentals weighted, equal weighted and alternatively-weighted fixed income

-ETFs create and redeem existing shares through an "in-kind" process with market participants call authorized participants (APs).
+ETFs create and redeem existing shares through an "in-kind" process with market participants called authorized participants (APs) and market makers.
 APs have a legal agreement in place with an ETF trust and their custodial bank allowing them to create or redeem shares of the ETF in blocks known as creation units.
 In this process, the tax code provides that capital gains are not recognized at the time of the transaction and are not considered a taxable sale, making an ETF a relatively tax-efficient structure.
-Thus, this structure may create a meaningfully different after-tax return experience between an ETF and another type of investment vehicle — even if both replicate the same index.
+Thus, this structure may create a meaningfully different after-tax return experience between an ETF and another type of investment vehicle — even if both track the same index.

-During the creation process, the AP delivers a basket of securities held in the ETF's portfolio to the ETF sponsor in exchange for a creation unit.
-For a redemption, the same in-kind process is used except the AP receives the basket and the fund receives the creation units.
+During the creation process, the market maker delivers a basket of securities held in the ETF's portfolio to the ETF sponsor in exchange for a creation unit.
+For a redemption, the same in-kind process is used except the market maker receives the basket and the fund receives the creation units.
+Often times during the creation and redemption process, APs work directly with market makers who assume the risk of holding a certain number of shares of a particular security to facilitate the trading of that security.
 This process is depicted and described below.

 For illustrative purposes only.